nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-release-notes/web-ui-11-1-release-notes.md

 ### Standalone Elements

-The following elements can be used easily in a broader context such as a custom page for Web UI or a standalone application:
+The following elements were moved to the Nuxeo Elements library, improving their consistency and making them available to standalone applications:

 * `nuxeo-document-layout`
 * `nuxeo-video-conversions`